 - Blister Band-Aids.
 Ok, they have nothing to do with traveler’s diarrhea but I never leave the house without.
 I like the gel pads as they become a 2nd skin and stay on for several days.

 My emergency toilet kit contains the following:

-- Extra roll of toilet paper.
+- an extra roll of toilet paper.
 You never know when you might need it or when you run out!

-- Hand sanitizer, I like the one with Aloe Vera to give you that fresh feel after usage.
+- Hand sanitizer, I like the one with Aloe Vera to give you that fresh feeling after usage.

 - Wet Wipes.
 Although the pack says they can be flushed, I never do this as it harms the environment.

 - Toilet seat cover.
 In case the situation is just that bad.